gshipley/enterprise_training/AdminTraining.md

 	# service mongod start

 We need to verify that mongod was installed and configured correctly.
 In order to do this, we are going to make use of the mongo shell client tool.
-If you are more familiar with mysql or postgres, this is similar to the mysql client where you are dropped into an interactive SQL shell.
+If you are more familiar with MySQL or Postgres, this is similar to the mysql client where you are dropped into an interactive SQL shell.
 Remember, MongoDB is a NoSQL database, so the notion of entering SQL commands is nonexistent.
 In order to start the mongo shell, enter the following command:

 	# mongo